Boeing freezes hires, weighs furloughs to cut costs in labour strike

 S&P said this does not immediately affect its issuer credit rating or negative outlook on the company.

-‘Paycheque to Paycheque’
+‘Paycheque to paycheque’

 Union leaders will meet with federal mediators and Boeing to restart labour negotiations on Tuesday, the IAM said in a post on its X social media feed on Saturday.